 And professional licensure often has a positive impact on salary prospects, as well.
 According to a publication offered by the NSPE, professional engineers earn, on average, 20 percent more than those who don’t retain such licensure.

 Those who pursue a degree in systems engineering will generally follow a similar curriculum, regardless of their institution of study.
 Students will likely be required to take courses in mathematics and computer science, as well as those on the subject of core systems.
-While undergraduate students may need to take other electives to satisfy general requirements, graduate students may simply be required to take courses that focus solely on systems engineering and related industries.
+Graduate systems engineering students generally have a fairly specialized systems engineering curriculum devoid of some of the general education requirements typical in an undergraduate program.

 While pursuing an online degree in systems engineering may be a relatively new concept, it is still possible to obtain such a degree from a number of esteemed institutions.
-Students wishing to achieve a high-quality education in the field of systems engineering may wish to consider applying to one of the following five programs, which are all highly regarded in the field of systems engineering.
+Students wishing to achieve a high-quality education in the SE field may wish to consider applying to one of the following five highly regarded programs.

 Ron Sega is the Woodward Professor of Systems Engineering at Colorado State University.
 He is considered a leader in developing systems engineering curriculum in collaboration with industry and other universities statewide.